 To Notification in the Event of a Breach.
 You have a right to be notified of an impermissible use or disclosure that compromises the security or privacy of your PHI.
 We will provide notice to you as soon as is reasonably possible and no later than sixty (60) calendar days after discovery of the breach and in accordance with federal and state law.

 To File a Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with our privacy official, listed below.
-You may also file a complaint directly with any or all of the following federal and state agencies: the Secretary of the Department of Health and Human Services, the Office of the Attorney General of Texas, or the applicable Board of the Texas Department of Health and Human Services: Texas State Board of Examiners of Professional Counselors, Texas State Board of Examiners of Marriage and Family Therapists or Texas State Board of Social Worker Examiners.
-We will provide you with the addresses to file your complaint with the Secretary, the Office of the Attorney General of Texas and the or the applicable Board of the Texas Department of Health and Human Services: Texas State Board of Examiners of Professional Counselors, Texas State Board of Examiners of Marriage and Family Therapists or Texas State Board of Social Worker Examiners, upon request.
+You may also file a complaint directly with any or all of the following federal and state agencies: The Secretary of the Department of Health and Human Services, the Office of the Attorney General of Texas, or the Texas Behavioral Health Executive Council.
+We will provide you with the addresses to file your complaint with the Secretary, the Office of the Attorney General of Texas and/or the Texas Behavioral Health Executive Council upon request.
 You will not be penalized in any way for filing a complaint.

 If you want more information about our privacy practices or have questions or concerns, please contact us.
 Privacy Official:

-Jim Walter, Executive Director, Pastoral CounselorThe Center for Relational Care11615 Angus Road, Suite 218Austin, Texas 78759
+Jim Walter, Executive Director, Pastoral CounselorThe Center for Relational CareSM11615 Angus Road, Suite 218Austin, Texas 78759

 My signature below acknowledges that I have been given a copy of the Notice of Privacy Practices.